koen-schouten/artificial_intelligence/README.md

 # artificial_intelligence

-The implementation off some algorithms from a course on Artificial intelligence.
+The implementation of some algorithms from a course on Artificial intelligence.